 How to use a master grocery list to streamline your shopping experience!
-Download your free printable master grocery list pdf template below, and make your shopping list so much faster.
+Use this downloadable free printable master grocery list pdf template, and make your shopping list so much faster.

 Well, I have discovered a solution.